AllStarLink/Voter/VOTER_RTCM-firmware/build-files/README.md

 Fixed the check of Supplemental Timing Packet 0xAC Minor Alarms, gps_buf bytes were swapped.
 Not critical, as we are checking for everything to be 0 (no alarms) anyways, but debugging makes more sense when we are looking at the right bits. gps_buf[12] is the low byte (Bits 0-7), and gps_buf[11] is the high byte (Bits 8-12).

+2.00 12/07/2020
+This version drops the original squelch code (which actually had a bug in it), and makes "Chuck Squelch" the default squelch.
+As such, all binaries will have Chuck Squelch, there will be no binaries compiled with the original squelch (that code has been removed).

+Add some comments to the source, trying to figure out what some parts do.
+Looks like the un-documented "Saywer" mode forces the PL filter OUT of the receive audio path, when in OFFLINE mode, if enabled (Sawyer=1).